 - increased body temperature

 Withdrawal from stimulants (such as methamphetamine, cocaine, and amphetamine) is usually uncomplicated.
 Emotional support from family members, friends, and counselors is essential.
-When appropriate, doctors suggest medication to prevent stimulant psychosis, which can result in:
+When appropriate, doctors suggest medication to prevent stimulant psychosis, which can result in these symptoms:

 - suicidal thoughts

 Opioids (for example, heroin, morphine, codeine, and oxycodone) may have very minor to extremely dangerous withdrawal symptoms, such as these symptoms: